4Catalyzer/found/README.md

 This promise resolves when all asynchronous dependencies are available.
 If your routes require asynchronous data, e.g. from `getData` methods, you may want to dehydrate those data on the server, then rehydrate them on the client, to avoid the client having to request those data again.

-#### Server-side rendering with custom Redux store

-If you are using server-side rendering, you will need to delay the initial render on the client.
-In this case, use `createInitialBrowserRouter` or `createInitialFarceRouter` instead of `createBrowserRouter` or `createFarceRouter` respectively.
+When using server-side rendering, you need to delay the initial render on the client, such that the initial client-rendered markup matches the server-rendered markup.
+To do so, use `createInitialBrowserRouter` or `createInitialFarceRouter` instead of `createBrowserRouter` or `createFarceRouter` respectively.

 ```js
 import { createInitialBrowserRouter } from 'found';